Exploratory Analysis · Funnel · 2024

 Where Users Abandon

-The first step of the analysis is to reconstruct the purchasing funnel and observe how users move through the main stages of the buying process.
-The most critical drop occurs right at the top: only 14.8% of sessions ever reach a product page.
-Most users leave before any meaningful product interaction happens.
-Once users do engage with products, the funnel tightens progressively, and about 50% of checkout sessions convert into a purchase, suggesting the checkout experience itself is not the main problem.
+The biggest drop happens at the top of the funnel: only 14.8% of sessions reach a product page.
+Most users leave before any real product interaction.
+After that, the funnel tightens and about 50% of checkout sessions end in a purchase, so checkout is probably not the main issue.

 Purchase Funnel — Sessions at Each Stage